aamidmohsin/340-NLP-Job-Classification/README.md

 The full project report can be found in `report/Job_Classification_Report.pdf`

-This project was developed in collaboration with Christian Kevin Sidharta & Marvin Roopchan.
+This report was developed in collaboration with Christian Kevin Sidharta & Marvin Roopchan.

 ## Project Directory Structure